 Just a short walk from the shrine is Kitano-Cho, where the architecture of some of the so-called ijinkan houses can be found (the houses of Kobe’s first foreign residents).
 Afterwards, take the train to Akashi Kaikyo Bridge, the longest suspension bridge in Japan.
 Fifty meters above sea level is the Maiko Marine Promenade, a set of observatory hallways beneath the bridge’s platform.
 (B)

 Day 5 – Kobe to Osaka or Tokyo

 JR Sannomiya Station to JR Shin-Osaka Station – 25 min JR Shin-Kobe Station to JR Shin-Osaka Station – 15 min Shin-Osaka Station to Namba Station – 15 min Time Start: 4:45 pm Duration: approx. 3.5 h

 This morning leave Kobe and dive into the colourful world of Osaka.
 Enjoy the whole day to discover Japan’s 3rd largest city and its flamboyant inhabitants.
 Osaka is also famous for its amazing street food and unsurprisingly the city’s motto is kuidaore, which literally means “eat-till-you-drop”

 Suggested Self-Guide Itinerary:

-Day 6 – Departure from Osaka – After enjoying breakfast this morning at your hotel, meet your driver in the hotel foyer who will provide the transfer to the import for your onward flight.
+Enjoy the remainder of the day in Osaka before you meet your driver in the hotel foyer who will provide the private vehicle transfer to Kansai International Airport for your onward flight.
 (B)

 © Copyright 2019 Ornate Travel Centre